-(re-design this plot)

 UKBB variance loci catalog

 Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, we created and host a catalog of variance loci statistics for UKBB phenotypes and variants on the NIEHS website (genelist.niehs.nih.gov).
 The catalog is a public resource that can be queried by phenotype, enabling researchers to prioritize candidate variants most likely to invoke significant GxEs.
 Figure 8 illustrates the workflow of creating the catalog and the query process.